fpiwowarczyk/abc-trading/README.md

 ## About language and framework

-This project was written purely in golang without ANY depenency beside using standard library.
-Go is simplistic language that it perfect for writting such small services and it doesn't need anything beside that.
+This project was written purely in golang without ANY depenency beside using standard library(OK im using assetion lib for testing purpose, but in app code there is no dependencies :)).
+Go is simplistic language that it perfect for writting suchsmall services and it doesn't need anything beside that.

 Tests of code are placed in the same directory but in *_test.go directory.
 You can refer to them as to examples how to use given parts of the code.